NC 4-H Steward Program

 The steward position is a required position at 4-H Horse Program shows and events.
 Only a certified N.C.
 4-H Horse Program Steward is eligible to serve in that role.
-It may be a paid position or unpaid volunteer position.
-The steward has the responsibility to interpret the rules, regulations and guidelines to 4-H members, volunteer leaders, parents and show/event management.
+It may be a paid position or an unpaid volunteer position.
+The steward has the responsibility to interpret the rules, regulations, and guidelines to 4-H members, volunteer leaders, parents, and show/event management.
 However, a steward has no authority in connection with the management or officiating of an event or show.

 - Be a knowledgeable horse person with a strong background in horse management, showing, and training.

 - Be an approved adult 4-H Horse Program volunteer leader for at least 3 years.

 - Be knowledgeable of the North Carolina 4-H Horse Program’s rules and regulations.

 - Complete and submit an application requesting consideration.

 - Provide a letter of reference from their county extension 4-H agent verifying their eligibility.

 - Successfully complete a training program, including an open book exam.

 - Interpret and clarify rules and advise on eligibility for a particular class or educational event.
 Show/event management is responsible for enforcing these rules.

 - Report to management any misrepresentation or substitution of entry without waiting for a protest.

 - Measure officially any horses that are questioned relative to size and class eligibility.

 - Report to show/event management any rule offense or rule violations.
 Show/event management is responsible for enforcing rules.

-- Serve as mediator between the show exhibitors and the judge(s).
+- Serve as a mediator between the show exhibitors and the judge(s).
 Exhibitors may not speak to the judge concerning a class without permission from the steward.
 Judges are encouraged to help youth, but in no instance should judges be abused as a result of their placings.
 All exhibitors and parents should display good sportsmanship at all times.

 - Serve as a representative of the State 4-H Horse Program.